-What's new for 2000?
+What's new for 2001?

-- Effective for tax years ending on or after December 31, 1999, the manner in which income from patents, copyrights, trademarks, and similar items of intangible personal property is treated changes for Illinois sales factor purposes. - Effective for tax years ending on or after December 31, 2000, only sales are used to figure the apportionment factor. - Effective for returns due on or after January 1, 2001, the late-payment penalty, late-filing penalty, and interest have changed.
+- Effective for tax years ending on or after December 31, 2000, only sales are used to figure the apportionment factor. - Effective for tax years ending on or after December 31, 2000, you may no longer make the election to flow through your investment credits to your partners.
+Investment credits earned by you and allocable to your partners subject to replacement tax will automatically flow through to those partners, while the amount allocable to other partners will remain with you. - Effective for returns due on or after January 1, 2001, the late-payment penalty, late-filing penalty, and interest have changed.
 In addition, a new bad check penalty has been established.
-For more information, see "What are the penalties and interest?" - Effective for tax years ending on or after December 31, 2000, you may no longer make the election to flow through your investment credits to your partners.
-Investment credits earned by you and allocable to your partners subject to replacement tax will automatically flow through to those partners, while the amount allocable to other partners will remain with you.
+For more information, see "What are the penalties and interest?"